srinisekaran/snowy/README.md

 # Snowy

 Helpful Telegram bot.
 Provides updates on news and movies.
-Developed using TDD.